Table of Contents

 Oil-water emulsions fall into two categories – Oil in Water (O/W) and Water in Oil (W/O) type.
 The following diagram illustrates the two types of emulsions.

 The dispersion of a small amount of oil in a large volume of water is known as oil in water emulsion (O/W).
-Water-based machining coolant is an example of O/W emulsion.
-In this case, the coolant is a dispersal of oil droplets in a water medium.
+Water-based machining coolant is an example of an O/W emulsion.
+In this case, the coolant disperses oil droplets in a water medium.
 This emulsion is desirable because it provides lubrication from the oil and cooling from the water phase.

 The dispersal of a small amount of water in a large quantity of oil is known as water in oil emulsion (W/O).
-Waste oil emulsion is an example of W/O emulsion.
+Waste oil emulsion is an example of a W/O emulsion.
 W/O has water as the dispersed medium in the oil.
-This emulsion is not desirable because it has reduced value as fuel or lubricant feedstock.
+This emulsion is undesirable because it has reduced value as fuel or lubricant feedstock.

 There are several causes for the creation of water in mineral oil emulsions.
 These reasons are broadly classified into mechanical and chemical causes.